Set Up Project Fields

 - In the Edit Publishing Target Mapping Configuration dialog box, check the box for Required to set the field as required for publishing.

 - Click Save, and the mappings box in the Required column will list “True” for required fields and “False” for non-required fields.

 - Click Save again to exit the Manage Mappings window.

 - Click the Add a Field button at the top of the field list.

 - Enter a Label Name, choose a Field Type (do not use the Linked Work field), apply an optional Default Value, and enter a Description of the field.
 You may leave the Position blank to let the system auto-populate a number, or enter the preferred placement.
 The Position number affects the column position in the asset panel and Excel template.

-- If you chose to create a List or Linked field, you will need to go back to edit the list selection or linked authorities after an initial save of the field type.
-For more information on setting up specific field types, see [link to Setting Up Project Fields]
+- If you chose to create a List or Linked field, you will need to go back to edit the list selection or linked authorities after initially creating the field.

 To edit an existing field:

 - Select the field from your field list, then click the Edit Field button, OR double-click the field to open the edit window.